Does Changing Your Address Affect Your Credit Score?

 How changing your address can affect your credit score

 Does changing your address affect your credit score?
-Not directly, but here are a few situations where an address change might impact your credit score.
+Not directly, but certain situations could wind up having an indirect impact.
 Let’s see how.

 Bills can get lost if you haven’t updated your new address

-If you fail to update your address, you could still get bills sent to your former address.
-If they go unpaid, they would affect your credit score.
+If you fail to update your address, you could still get bills sent to your former residence.
+If you never get the bill, you probably aren’t going to pay it!
+Missed payments do impact your credit score.

 Hard inquiry from a credit check

-A hard inquiry occurs when a lender requests to look at your credit file.
+A hard inquiry occurs when a lender requests to review your credit file.
 This activity usually happens when you apply for a new line of credit, such as a credit card or mortgage.
 Lenders do this to check your credit history and determine your creditworthiness.
+If you keep having to take out loans or deal with mortgage companies, you’ll see repeated hard inquiries on your credit report.

 A hard inquiry usually only affects your credit for a few months, though it stays on your credit report for two years.
 However, too many hard inquiries within a short period send a red flag to lenders because it seems like you are frequently looking to borrow money.